-Redland City Council has identified actions in its Redlands 2030 Community Plan under the following goal:
+Redland City Council has identified actions in its Our Future Redlands - A Corporate Plan to 2026 and Beyond under the following goal:

 The rich Aboriginal heritage of the Redlands (Quandamooka) and the Traditional Owners' ongoing custodianship of Quandamooka land and waters will be widely understood and respected, and we will work together for the future of Quandamooka Country.